esl/MongooseIM/doc/modules/mod_muc_light.md

 Specifies a cap on a number of rooms a user can occupy.

+!!!
+Warning
-**Warning:** Setting such a limit may trigger expensive DB queries for every occupant addition.
+    Setting such a limit may trigger expensive DB queries for every occupant addition.

 ### `modules.mod_muc_light.blocking`
   * **Syntax:** boolean